 Legacy card games are games where the player’s decisions in one game permanently affect the game.

-Are collectable, living and legacy card games still card games?
+Are collectible, living and legacy card games still card games?

 Yes, they are sub-categories of the card game genre.

-As a board gamer, I would introduce these type of games to friends as a collectable card game or a legacy card game, not as a ‘card game’ because
+As a board gamer, I would introduce these type of games to friends as a collectible card game, trading card game or a legacy card game, not as a ‘card game’ because

 What is the dictionary definition?